Georgia's Governor Signs 'Fetal Heartbeat' Abortion Law

 In an interview with Fox & Friends, she said the law "establishes personhood at the point that that human heartbeat is detected."
 Ehrhart said that allows "for 14th Amendment rights of protection to go into effect."

-Supporters hope the law triggers a U.S. Supreme Court battle over its constitutionality, ultimately overturning protections laid out in Row v.
+Backers of the law hope it triggers a U.S. Supreme Court battle over its constitutionality, ultimately overturning Roe v.
 Wade.

-Republican governors in Mississippi, Ohio and Kentucky have recently signed similar laws, though legal challenges have put the legislation in the latter two states on hold.
+Meanwhile, abortion-rights supporters say they are planning to mount a legal challenge to Georgia's law before it goes into effect.

-Abortion rights supporters say they are planning to mount a legal challenge to Georgia's law before it goes into effect.
+Andrea Young, executive director of the ACLU of Georgia, told NPR there has been "a tremendous outpouring of concern from all the different organizations working together to fight this legislation."

-"Georgia can't afford to go backwards on women's health and rights," Andrea Young, executive director of the ACLU of Georgia, said in a statement Monday.
-"We will act to block this assault on women's health, rights, and self-determination."
+Young said the law essentially "functions as an abortion ban.
+And it limits the health exception for women, specifically it excludes mental health ... as a health concern that would provide a justifiable cause for an abortion."

 Reporter Sam Whitehead from member station WABE contributed to this story.